Back to map

 Governing body

-NSW Dept. of Planning, Housing & Infrastructure
+NSW Department of Planning, Housing & Infrastructure

 Applies to

-Buildings (offices, hotels, apartments, data centres, shopping centres)
+Offices, hotels, apartments, data centres, shopping centres

 What it measures